ai

 Discover how AI agents are taking center stage by seamlessly integrating with multiple digital tools to be more efficient.
 Learn why it is important to secure them.

-To keep this post focused on tool calling, we will only focus on the AI agent part and not the UI.
-Each step of the tutorial, including building the UI, can be found as a distinct commit in the GitHub repository.
+To keep this post focused on tool calling, we will only focus on the AI agent part, not the UI.
+Each tutorial step, including building the UI, can be found as a distinct commit in the GitHub repository.

 Technology Stack